rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     >**Note**: It may take up to 60 minutes to complete.

 16. The final step is to validate the App Service on Azure Stack installation.
-TO validate the App Service installation perform the following 2 steps:
+To validate the App Service installation, perform the following 2 steps:

     -   In the Azure Stack admin portal, go to **Administration - App Service**.